 Responding to Modern Slavery course run by Bishop of Derby and Derbyshire Modern Slavery Partnership

-Freedom Week: Chain of light and training for Derby based business.
+Freedom Week: Chain of light and training for Derby based business including the property sector.

 Strong and local leadership